-The Timer/Counter Overflow Flag (TOV1) is set each time the counter reaches BOTTOM.
-When either OCR1A or ICR1 is used for defining the TOP value, the OC1A or ICF1 Flag is set accordingly at the same timer clock cycle as the OCR1x Registers are updated with the double buffer value (at TOP).
-The Interrupt Flags can be used to generate an interrupt each time the counter reaches the TOP or BOTTOM value.
+The Timer/Counter Overflow Flag (TOVn) is set each time the counter reaches BOTTOM.
+When either OCRnA or ICRn is used for defining the TOP value, the OCnA or ICFn flag is set accordingly at the same timer clock cycle as the OCRnx Registers are updated with the double buffer value (at TOP).
+The interrupt flags can be used to generate an interrupt each time the counter reaches the TOP or BOTTOM value.

-When changing the TOP value the program must ensure that the new TOP value is higher or equal to the value of all of the Compare Registers.
-If the TOP value is lower than any of the Compare Registers, a Compare Match will never occur between the TCNT1 and the OCR1x.
-Note that when using fixed TOP values, the unused bits are masked to zero when any of the OCR1x Registers are written.
-As the third period shown in Figure 39 illustrates, changing the TOP actively while the Timer/Counter is running in the Phase Correct mode can result in an unsymmetrical output.
-The reason for this can be found in the time of update of the OCR1x Register.
-Since the OCR1x update occurs at TOP, the PWM period starts and ends at TOP.
+When changing the TOP value the program must ensure that the new TOP value is higher or equal to the value of all of the compare registers.
+If the TOP value is lower than any of the compare registers, a compare match will never occur between the TCNTn and the OCRnx.
+Note that when using fixed TOP values, the unused bits are masked to zero when any of the OCRnx Registers are written.
+As the third period shown in Figure 53 illustrates, changing the TOP actively while the Timer/Counter is running in the phase correct mode can result in an unsymmetrical output.
+The reason for this can be found in the time of update of the OCRnx Register.
+Since the OCRnx update occurs at TOP, the PWM period starts and ends at TOP.
 This implies that the length of the falling slope is determined by the previous TOP value, while the length of the rising slope is determined by the new TOP value.
 When these two values differ the two slopes of the period will differ in length.
 The difference in length gives the unsymmetrical result on the output.

-It is recommended to use the Phase and Frequency Correct mode instead of the Phase Correct mode when changing the TOP value while the Timer/Counter is running.
+It is recommended to use the phase and frequency correct mode instead of the phase correct mode when changing the TOP value while the Timer/Counter is running.
 When using a static TOP value there are practically no differences between the two modes of operation.

-In phase correct PWM mode, the compare units allow generation of PWM waveforms on the OC1x pins.
-Setting the COM1x1:0 bits to 2 will produce a non-inverted PWM and an inverted PWM output can be generated by setting the COM1x1:0 to 3.
-See Table 38 on page 97.
-The actual OC1x value will only be visible on the port pin if the data direction for the port pin is set as output (DDR_OC1x).
-The PWM waveform is generated by setting (or clearing) the OC1x Register at the Compare Match between OCR1x and TCNT1 when the counter increments, and clearing (or setting) the OC1x Register at Compare Match between OCR1x and TCNT1 when the counter decrements.
+In phase correct PWM mode, the compare units allow generation of PWM waveforms on the OCnx pins.
+Setting the COMnx1:0 bits to 2 will produce a non-inverted PWM and an inverted PWM output can be generated by setting the COMnx1:0 to 3 (See Table 60 on page 133).
+The actual OCnx value will only be visible on the port pin if the data direction for the port pin is set as output (DDR_OCnx).
+The PWM waveform is generated by setting (or clearing) the OCnx Register at the compare match between OCRnx and TCNTn when the counter increments, and clearing (or setting) the OCnx Register at compare match between OCRnx and TCNTn when the counter decrements.
 The PWM frequency for the output when using phase correct PWM can be calculated by the following equation:

-$$f{OCnxPCPWM} = \frac{f{clk_l/O}}{2 \cdot N \cdot TOP}$$
+$$f{OCnxPCPWM} = \frac{f{\text{clk_I/O}}}{2 \cdot N \cdot TOP}$$